 Many people are surprised to learn that they can preserve assets for themselves, their spouse, and their loved ones and still qualify for Medicaid, despite the restrictive gifting rules in place.

 There is much misinformation or misunderstanding among the public about the legality of gifts and transfers when long-term nursing care becomes necessary.
 We routinely find that clients have heard pieces of information from family, friends, or nursing home administrators, which are not always accurate or complete.
-Some clients will find long-term planning desirable; however, for most clients long-term planning is not as attractive.
-For these individuals, some basic advance planning (like a power of attorney with the proper provisions), puts in place the tools necessary to enable asset-preservation planning at the time of admission to the nursing home.
+Some basic advance planning (like a power of attorney with the proper provisions), puts in place the tools necessary to enable asset-preservation planning at the time of admission to the nursing home.

 Our primary goal is to ensure the uninterrupted care of the nursing home patient throughout the qualification process, while preserving the greatest amount of assets possible.

 At Niehaus Law Office, LLC, we help clients understand their options for preserving assets.
 For clients that are in current need of long-term nursing care, we work with individuals, couples, or families to create and actively manage an asset preservation plan.
 This includes: